ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 * *Contraction Phase* - participants specify that one or more transaction outputs in the current state will be merged into a new transaction output.
-  * For example, a participants accepts an HTLC by arranging to get the offerer ephemeral private key in that HTLC (i.e. private key handover), then signing off on the merge from the HTLC and its other funds (possibly including other HTLCs).
+  * For example, a participant accepts an HTLC by arranging to get the offerer ephemeral private key in that HTLC (i.e. private key handover), then signing off on the merge from the HTLC and its other funds (possibly including other HTLCs).

-As described in another document (TODO), the participant would send the pool leader a signature in the Expansion Phase that signs a message describing all the outputs it wants to create, and in the Contraction Phase would create a signature for each output it wants to destroy, signing a message describing the new merged output.
+As described in [SIDEPOOL-04 Swap Party Protocol][], the participant would send the pool leader a signature in the Expansion Phase that signs a message describing all the outputs it wants to create, and in the Contraction Phase would create a signature for each output it wants to destroy, signing a message describing the new merged output.

+[SIDEPOOL-04 Swap Party Protocol]: ./04-swap-party.md

 There is also an optional third phase, the *Reseat Phase*.
 The Reseat Phase does not represent an update of the [Decker-Wattenhofer][] mechanism, but instead represents an onchain operation, which causes the mechanism to reset.
-The full details of the Reseat Phase are described in another document (TODO).
+The full details of the Reseat Phase are described in [SIDEPOOL-05 Reseat And Splicing][].

+[SIDEPOOL-05 Reseat And Splicing]: ./05-reseat-splicing.md

 Pool Update Counter
 -------------------